Bugatti Chiron: Chiron Super Sport (2021)

 On 8 June 2021, Bugatti introduced the standard version of the 300+ world record car.
 Unlike the 300+, it does not come with interior stiffening and has more leather in the interior like a typical Bugatti Chiron.
 More visual differences include special redesigned wheels and a paint finish instead of the bare carbon fibre seen in the 300+.
-The Chiron Super Sport will have the same power output as the 300+ but will be limited to 440 km/h.
+The Chiron Super Sport had the same power output as the 300+ but was limited to 440 km/h.
 It also has the capability to accelerate from 0-200 km/h in 5.8 seconds and from 0-300 km/h in 12.1 seconds.
 Unlike the 300+, the limiter cannot be disabled by Bugatti in the Super Sport for prepared runs.
-Customer delivery will start in early 2022 at a net unit price of €3.2 million each.
+Customer delivery started in early 2022 at a net unit price of €3.2 million each.
 The first car was delivered in April 2022.
-About 70–80 will be built.
+About 70–80 were built, including the L'Ultime, which is the very last of the Chiron series.
+It is the last car to use the Bugatti W16 engine, and likely the last car to use an engine of this layout in general.